Goldevil/grbackup/README.md

 # Author

-GR Backup has been written by Karim El Founas (KEF) karim.elfounas@gmail.com
+GR Backup has been written by Karim El Founas (KEF) karim dot elfounas at gmail dot com

 # License

 GR Backup is published under LGPL-2.0 (see LICENSE file)